azerion/bluestack-sdk-ios/Home.md

 interstitialAdsFactory.placementId = @"/YOUR_APP_ID/PLACEMENT_ID";
 ```
 #####Make a request
-To make a request you have to call 'createInterstitial'. this method return a bool value (canHandleRequest)
+To make a request you must call 'createInterstitial'. this method return a bool value (canHandleRequest)

 ```objc
 if([interstitialAdsFactory createInterstitial]){